ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 When using this method, the signer creates an HTTP Message Signature as described in
-{{I-D.ietf-httpbis-message-signatures}}.
+{{RFC9421}}.
 The covered components of the signature MUST include the
 following:

 `"@method"`: